TilakBhattarai/collabhub/README.md

 * Send join requests to public projects
 * Prevent project owners from requesting their own projects
-* Prevent duplicate join requests
+* Prevent duplicate pending requests
 * Automatically assign the authenticated user as the sender
 * Automatically set new requests to `PENDING`
 * Public / private project validation